 Listening to him explain all the reasons why he didn’t call to let us know he didn’t have a ride home, I quickly snapped, “You could have called us collect!!!!”

 Seriously??
 What’s a collect call??!
 I forgot that I was talking to a generation who thinks a payphone is something from a Maroon 5 song!

 I’ve taken it for granted that they’ve always had access to a cell phone.
-Making a collect call seemed like a such simple suggestion to make.
+Making a collect call on a Pay Phone (when you can find one) seemed like a such simple suggestion to make (there was one in the school he was at).
 It may have been to someone who remembers when it cost a dime to make a call!